jpclark6/reactrpg/README.md

 ## Where to check it out

-Faahtree can be found at [https://faahtree.com](https://faahtree.com) or [https://faahtree.firebaseapp.com](https://faahtree.firebaseapp.com).
+Faahtree can be found at [faahtree.web.app](https://faahtree.web.app).

 ## Motivation